Filter

 * [Company attribute](/product-handbook/concepts/company.md#attributes) filter, that can be used to check company attributes,

-* Company [feature metrics](https://docs.reflag.com/product-handbook/feature#metrics) filter, which allows checking for feature metrics applied to a given company,
+* Company [flag metrics](/product-handbook/concepts/feature.md#metrics) filter, which allows checking flag metrics for a given company,

 * [User attribute](/product-handbook/concepts/user.md#attributes) filter, used to check user attributes,